 If we find a supplier is non-compliant with our policies or contractual requirements relating to anti-slavery or provides inadequate information, we will, depending on the circumstances, either terminate the arrangement without delay, or work with the relevant supplier to improve their performance.

 Based on our supply chain due diligence and review during the course of the 2021 financial year ended 31st December 2021, we are satisfied that our key suppliers have appropriate anti-slavery policies in place.

 Embedding the Principles of the Act

-Over the past three years, we have taken the following steps to ensure compliance with the Act:
+Over the past four years, we have taken the following steps to ensure compliance with the Act:

 - Reviewed and evaluated the risks of modern slavery in our supply chain.

 In terms of ongoing compliance, this year Nuffield Health will undertake the following activities: